microsoft/vscode-wiki/Virtual-Workspaces.md

   }
 }
 ```
-When an extension can not work with virtual workspaces, it will be disabled by VS Code when a virtual workspace is opened.

-When an extension can partially work with virtual workspaces, the it should define `"virtualWorkspaces": true` but disable some functionality when a virtual workspace is opened.
+When an extension can partially work with virtual workspaces, then it should define `"virtualWorkspaces": true` but it should disable the features that are not supported in a virtual workspace.

 ## Disable functionality when a virtual workspace is opened